ostrokach/python-ta/README.md

 - [website PR](https://github.com/pyta-uoft/website/pull/62)
 - [PyTA PR](https://github.com/pyta-uoft/pyta/pull/288)
 - I still maybe need another week to finish up this PR?
 I'm mostly happy with the changes that have been made already, but there are some errors that I still want to update.
-- What needs to be done for older PRs?

 ### Questions